stanford-cs248/Cardinal3D/docs/guide/model.md

 A variety of commands can be used to alter the connectivity of the mesh (for instance, splitting or collapsing edges).
-These commands are applied by selecting a mesh element (in any mode) and pressing the appropriate key, as listed below.
+These commands are applied by selecting a mesh element (in any mode) and pressing the appropriate UI button or key, as listed below.
 Local mesh editing operations include:

 - __Erase Vertex:__ The selected vertex _v_ together with all incident edges
 and faces will be replaced with a single face _f_, that is the union of all